-In July 2020, the Prime Minister, Minister for Indigenous Australians Ken Wyatt and Lead Convenor of the Coalition of Peaks
+In July 2020, the Prime Minister Scott Morrison, Minister for Indigenous Australians Ken Wyatt, and Lead Convenor of the Coalition of Peaks

 Read the National Agreement, July 2020

-This includes the NSW Government’s commitment of $7.4 million to the national Joint Fund to grow the Aboriginal community controlled sector in the areas of housing, early childhood, health and disability.
+The NSW Government has also committed $20 million over four years as part of the 2020-21 Budget to support the National Agreement on Closing the Gap.
+This includes the NSW Government’s commitment of $7.4 million to the national Joint Fund to grow the Aboriginal community-controlled sector in the areas of housing, early childhood, health and disability.